jspecht3/terminal-tutorial/README.md

 The above line is empty.
 ```

-Let's check what `wc` shows now.
+Let's rerun `wc` and check how the output has now changed.
 ```
 $ wc example.txt
 4 15 73 example.txt
 ```

-If you count out the number of characters, you will see that there are only 69 visible characters (you can trust me instead of counting yourself).
-This is because each line ends with a "hidden character" `\n`, which denotes a new line.
+This output is telling us there are 4 newlines, 15 words, and 73 characters.
+However, after counting the number of characters, you will see that there are only 69 visible characters (you can trust me instead of counting yourself).
+This is because the first three lines end with a "hidden character" `\n` and the last line ends with a hidden character `NUL`.

+The use of hidden characters is not particularly relevant to the rest of the tutorial, so feel free to skip this section if you do not care.
+If you do care, it makes perfect sense that there are hidden charcters used when constructing text files.
+The protocol for these characters is now Unicode, but was historically ASCII.
+These protocols tell the computer how to convert text input, which is human legible, to binary, which is computer legible.
+Without the inclusion of hidden characters, your text editor would not know where to start a new line, put a heading, or end a file.

 Now that we have some text in `example.txt`, let's create a copy named `copy.txt` with :sparkles: `cp`.
 ```